Imageomics/distributed-downloader/README.md

 ### Running on other systems

 The parameters for step 3 can all be set in the configuration file.
 This includes information about your HPC account and paths to various files, as well as distribution of work and download settings; be sure to fill in your information.
 The configuration file (`config/hpc.env`) should be in this location relative to the root of the directory from which these files are being run.

+Note that the current default is to download images such that the longest side is 1024 pixels.
+The original size and resized size are recorded in the metadata, and the aspect ratio is preserved.

 The provided `slurm` scripts for running steps 1 and 2 (`scripts/server_downloading_prep.slurm` and `scripts/server_profiling.slurm`, which are only done once at the start of the project) must have the account info changed at the top of their files (`#SBATCH --account=<your account here>`).